PolySummit/SCORP/README.md

 ├── description.yml         # YAML file describing dataset details.
 └── split.yml               # YAML file specifying dataset splits for training and testing.
 ```

+The folder `config` contains example YAML files for two scenes, `split.yml` and `description.yml`.
+You can use these files as templates for your own dataset.

 ## Instruction
 <details><summary>Click to expand</summary>